Apfirebolt/Fastapi-scrum-master/README.md

 It has supoort for multi-user authentication.

+It now supports project CRUD operations.
+A task can be a part of a project.

 ## Updates

 27/12/22 : Added Admin panel with support of being able to add users and tasks, modify any user or task for admin role user type.

 1/5/23 : Scheduler was added which shows a custom calendar and all the tasks you have for a given date.
 Custom calendar is made using dayjs library in Javascript.

+28/8/23 : Project module added with CRUD operations, a task might be associated with a given project.
+Error handling has been improved.

 ## Screenshots